Plugin-managed sessions

 The default implementation is based on settings and request metadata keys as described in Enabling session management.

-location(request: Request) Dict[str, str][source]
+location(request: Request) dict[str, str][source]

 Return the address dict to use for location-based session initialization for request.